Skip to main content

 • It is designed to provide work experience directly related to the internship course in which the student is enrolled.

-• It can be authorized part-time (20 hours a week or less) or full-time (more than 20 hours a week.)
+• It can be authorized part-time (20 hours a week or less) or full-time (more than 20 hours a week).

-• It is employer and date specific
+• CPT is employer and date-specific

 Participation in CPT does not affect your ability to apply for Optional Practical Training (OPT) unless you use 12 months of full-time CPT.
-If you use 12 months of full-time CPT you will not be eligible to apply for OPT.
+If you use 12 months of full-time CPT, you will not be eligible to apply for OPT.

 CPT Eligibility

-• To be eligible for Curricular Practical Training (CPT) a student must have completed at least one full academic year (fall/spring semesters) of full time study in a valid status immediately prior to the CPT experience.
+• Have completed at least one full academic year (fall/spring semesters) of full-time study in a valid status immediately before the CPT experience.

 CPT Dates